At least 26 dead in massive US storm after Kansas reports 8 fatalities

-Violent tornadoes ripped through parts of the U.S., wiping out schools and toppling semitractor-trailers in several states, part of a monster storm that killed at least 18 people as more severe weather was expected late Saturday.
+Violent tornadoes ripped through parts of the U.S., wiping out schools and toppling semitractor-trailers in several states, part of a monster storm that has killed at least 26 people as more severe weather was expected late Saturday.

+The number of fatalities increased after the Kansas Highway Patrol reported eight people died in a highway pileup caused by a dust storm in Sherman County Friday.
+At least 50 vehicles were involved.

 Missouri recorded more fatalities than any other state as it withstood scattered twisters overnight that killed at least 12 people, authorities said.
 The deaths included a man who was killed after a tornado ripped apart his home.